matt4biz/envy/README.md

 The test script in `test/test.sh` is used by unit tests, and shouldn't be changed.

-The unit tests use a mock keyring in memory and auto-delete their temporary Bolt DB, so they have no effect on your "real" envy secret key and secure DB.
+The unit tests use a mock keyring in memory and auto-delete their temporary Bolt DB, so they have no effect on your "real" Envy secret key and secure DB.

 Code coverage is around 70% (more error path coverage needed).